don1138/blender-qmc/README.md

 - These colors were calculated for best use on interior walls.
 - IMO, the **Moods** colors also work well as `World` colors.

+### RAL Classic
+- These colors are calculated for use as varnish, powder coating, and plastics.
+- They look, like, *really* good in high-contrast Filmic renders.

 ### Pantone Color of the Year
 - These colors are calculated for use in print and digital design.
 - They might look over-saturated and garish on large objects, but can pop nicely on small objects and details.